 As the export industry in Sri Lanka continues to grow, more companies are needed to facilitate the smooth exchange.
 As such, the popularity of export businesses has risen.
 Moreover, even as a foreign national, starting a business in Sri Lanka will not pose as difficult.
 Especially with regards to communication as English is one of the country’s official languages.
 Thus, an export business as a foreign national can be ideal.

-If you’re interested in starting an export business in Sri Lanka, you will need to take certain steps.
+If you’re interested in starting an new export business in Sri Lanka, you will need to take certain steps.
 Before we elaborate, it would be best to define what exactly an export business constitutes of.
 An export business or an export/import business is a company that arranges for goods and products to be exchanged and traded between domestic companies that need to buy them and foreign companies that need to sell them.
 This also works vice versa.
 In simple terms, they also act as a shipping business.

 The export industry in Sri Lanka